mapprotocol/atlas/docs/ibft/Proof-of-Stake.md

 ## Mine role

-Epoch lengths in Mainnet are set to be the number of blocks produced in `a day`.
+Epoch lengths in Mainnet are set to be the number of blocks produced in `a day`, i.e. `30000 blocks`.
 As a result, votes may need to be activated up to `24 hours` after they are cast.
 At the end of the epoch following your vote activation, you may receive voter rewards.
 The protocol elects a maximum of `100` Validators.
 At each epoch, every elected Validator must be re-elected to continue.